HNWI Intelligence1080

 • The risk of road traffic crash is always the biggest danger to every traveler.

-• Medical emergency is often overlooked and whenever moving within a vehicle.
-If involved in an incident, medical response and emergency medical treatment may not be to the level that you get in your home country.
+• Medical emergency is often overlooked.
+Whenever moving within a vehicle, If involved in an incident, medical response and emergency medical treatment may not be to the level that you get in your home country.
 Mid-level or minor issues can quickly develop, especially if in rural areas, or away from definitive and high-level medical care.

 Secure Ground Transportation Orange Landscape